elskater98/spark-clickhouse-minio/README.md

 Firstly, you need to create a ACCESS KEY to work with MINIO via API.
 So, create it and save the credentials in secure place.

-Secondly, to test the connection you can use the below script
+Secondly, to test the connection you can use the below script:

     # pip install minio